-- When both proto-oncogenes and tumor suppressor genes are mutated, cells repeatedly divide causing cancer. - Constant division leads to tumors which can interfere with normal functions of tissue. - Cancer cells reproduce as quickly as possible with no regulation of cell cycle. - Metastasis- when cancer cells move through the blood stream into other tissues.
+- When both proto-oncogenes and tumor suppressor genes are mutated, cells repeatedly divide causing cancer. - Constant division leads to tumors which can interfere with normal functions of tissue. - ♦ Metastasis- when cancer cells move through the blood stream into other tissues.